Saint Augustine Florida

 HISTORY OF MANIFESTATIONS

-People who lose their heads at death are often restless and not in a good mood.
+People who lose their heads at death are often restless and foul-tempered.

 Old Faithful Inn, WY (A bride was beheaded by her no-good husband.
 Her body was buried without her head.
 Her spirit walks around the inn carrying her head, still mourning her death at the hands of someone she loved).

-Walker House Inn and Restaurant, WI (Just outside this structure, cantankerous William Cafe suffered a bad hanging resulting in his head popping off.
-His spirit has proven to be a mischievous handful who has appeared without his head, or holding his head in his lap).
+Walker House Inn and Restaurant, WI (Just outside this structure, cantankerous William Cafe suffered a bad hanging, which resulted in his head popping off.
+His spirit has proven to be a mischievous handful who has appeared either without his head, or holding it in his lap).

-Castleton University: Old Chapel, VT(Apparently, the spirit of the wife of the school’s trustee didn’t like having her head cut off by medical students for their class in medical school).
+Castleton University: Old Chapel, VT (Apparently, the spirit of the wife of the school’s trustee didn’t like having her head cut off by medical students for a class.)

 Castillo de San Marcos, FL ( One of the Seminole Chiefs died of a disease while incarcerated.
 His doctor cut off his head afterward, and took it home as a memento.
-This has made him very displeased indeed).
+This has made him very displeased ever since then).

-People who have a connection to military forts can reside where they served for various reasons.
+People with connections to military forts can reside where they served in the afterlife for various reasons.
 A sense of duty can make a spirit soldier continue to report for assignments, or even invent new ones for themselves.

 Fort Ticonderoga, NY (The spirits of soldiers long dead still go about their duties day and night).